 An employee must complete a minimum of one full year of continuous service with the employer to be eligible for any gratuity payment.

-Yes, the total gratuity payable to an employee under the UAE Labour Law cannot exceed the amount equivalent to **two years' (24 months) total salary** (calculated based on the last drawn salary).
+Yes, the total gratuity payable to an employee under the UAE Labour Law cannot exceed the amount equivalent to two years' (24 months) total salary calculated based on the last drawn salary.

 The employer must pay the gratuity along with all other final settlement dues within 14 days from the employee's last working day (end date of the employment contract).

 Yes, some free zones have different regulations.
 For example, the Dubai International Financial Centre (DIFC) uses the 'DIFC Employee Workplace Savings' (DEWS) plan, where employers make monthly contributions to a savings plan instead of a lump-sum gratuity payment at the end of service.
-Always check the specific regulations of the free zone you work in.

 All in one app for your UAE business, manage Field Service, CRM, and Projects seamlessly in one place.